Infocyte/extension-docs/README.md

     - [Learn lua](#learn-lua)

 ### Overview
-The Infocyte extension system is built on top of [Lua 5.3](https://www.lua.org), which provides an easy to deploy, cross platform, and feature-rich library of built-in functions.
+Our extension system is built on top of [Lua 5.3](https://www.lua.org), which provides an easy to deploy, cross platform, and feature-rich library of built-in functions.
 This includes file system, string , I/O, math, operations (among others).
 Refer to the